Upgrading NeoVim Config with Kickstart.nvim

 Migrating to Kickstart from my Old Config

-My old config didn’t have too many customizations so it didn’t take too long.
-I first backed up my old config before switching to Kickstart completely and then filled in the gaps I noticed.
+My old config didn’t have many customizations, so migration didn’t take long.
+I first backed up my old config before switching to Kickstart and then filled in the gaps I noticed.
 Here are the additional things I added to Kickstart:

 Conclusion: I love it

 My configuration is much more organized than before.
-There are still some parts of the configuration I don’t understand and wish to learn eventually.
-But overall, I love it! ❤️
+There are still some parts of the configuration I don’t understand, but overall I love it! ❤️

 Some next steps I have in mind: